ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.7
+1. Update simd_functions.h.
+A few intrinsics that are not supported
+by some AVX512 subfamilies are replaced by other equivalent ones.
+2. Update fwd2h1.cc and fwd2h1_simd.h for more exact alignment scoring at
+phase-2 splice boundaries.

+## Changes in version 3.0.6d
+1. Update simd_functions.h to confirm normal compilation and run
+on an AVX512-architecture machine.
+2. Update Splice3 and Splice5 files for the default parameter set.

 ## Changes in version 3.0.6c
 1. Fix a bug in discriminating a short intron and an ordinary insertion with a
 frame shift.